tekord/laravel-logman/README.md

 }
 ```

-Now if something goes wrong you will see helpful request information in error log files.
+Now if something goes wrong you will see request information in error log files.

-### Collect context data before controller's action execution
+### Collect context data for specific controller's action

 Add the following code to your controller class: